© Attic Players 2018

 The Attic Players

-or purchased from Fair & Fabulous in Newcastle Emlyn.
+Tickets available now from our Ticketsource page, or from Fair and Fabulous in Newcastle Emlyn.

 "The Attic Players is an amateur group committed to producing the highest quality live entertainment.
 The Attic Theatre is situated in Cawdor Hall under the clock tower in the centre of Newcastle Emlyn."

 Click here to read all about the Film Festival hosted by Attic in 2014

 Please note: the Attic Theatre is on the first floor of a listed building.
 The public entrance is at the top of a stone staircase outside the building with no wheelchair access.
 The Attic Players apologise for any inconvenience caused.